Search

 Learn the impacts of AVTCs and why you should get involved!

-The AVTC education and workforce mission begins with begins with Outreach & Communications, where teams extend their reach beyond their universities and into communities nationwide to engage K-12 students and encourage them to pursue careers in STEM.
+The AVTC education and workforce mission begins with Outreach & Communications, where teams extend their reach beyond their universities and into communities nationwide to engage K-12 students and encourage them to pursue careers in STEM.

-AVTCs have seeded more than 30,000 graduates into industry, and is a talent pipeline that has shaped the energy and mobility industry for 30+ years.
-With significant team and university impacts at 95 educational institutions, AVTCs create the ultimate educational experience and real-world training ground for our future automotive leaders.
+AVTCs have seeded more than 30,000 graduates into industry, and is a talent pipeline that has shaped the energy and mobility industry for 35+ years.
+With significant team and university impacts at 111 educational institutions, AVTCs create the ultimate educational experience and real-world training ground for our future automotive leaders.

 AVTC Impact on the Workforce